martin-esparragoza/POS/README.md

 BIG_ENDIAN can also be optionally defined (value does not matter)
 To get docs run ```doxygen Doxyfile```

-# STDLIB
+# Features
-Standard library is in /include and /lib.
-A more primitive form of some of the standard library is used in the warp drive, although should not be used outside of it.
+POS is a minimal operating system that is meant to satisfy the needs to hobbyists.
+It is not truly real time however operations should be very much so prioritized.
+It is designed to be fast.